Forum: Miniature Showcase

 - Mar 2012

-- Hopping between Johannesburg, South Africa and Lagos, Nigeria
+- Hopped between Johannesburg, South Africa and Lagos, Nigeria.
+Now based in London

 I like where this is going.
 The effort going in to the bases and theme will pay off!

 Alright then.
 I forgot to take an image of the stage.
 The wood glue I used made the wooden boards swell and bend a bit, then as it dried it contracted making it old, uneven and if anyone asks that shoddy work wasn't done by me.
 Even if it was.
 Oh well.
 Another detail to sort out like the magnets.

 Now back to the dove.
 The image is better but it still a horrid image because of the lighting.

 As it stood there it looked lonely and not bullied enough by the two other doves so I had to start painting them.
 As the magical puff smoke looked easy and quick enough to paint I based it white and had some fun with watered down paints.
 But as it is a dove and sole purpuce is to gang up at the hat bird it just received a slightly more colourful paint job.